MarkandeyaJ/bch/README.md

 # bch
-This project contains independently developed BCH encoder and decoder with documentation in MATLAB and C languages
+This project contains independently developed BCH encoder and decoder with documentation.
+The implementation is in MATLAB and C programming languages.